 Jones Lang Lasalle’s 3-30-300 rule postulates that organizations spend on average $3 for Utilities, $30 for Rent/Built Space, and $300 on Payroll per square foot per year.
 As facilities managers, the perceived circle of control has been on the “3” and the “30,” with little attention paid to the “300.”
 These factors have been shown to have a significant impact on the productivity of an organization’s greatest asset, the people.

 This perception has drastically changed during the COVID pandemic when occupants started asking the facilities managers, “Is my building safe to occupy?”
-A recent survey of prospective college students’ parents identified Indoor Air Quality as one of the top concerns for university selection.
+A 2021 survey of prospective college students’ parents identified Indoor Air Quality as one of the top concerns for university selection.
 Directly to these points, this attention to occupant health has brought the facilities manager to the head of the table to answer this question.

 Unfortunately, there is not an “easy button” to quantify and communicate the health or safety of facilities and its relationship to the occupant experience, hence an occupant’s productivity.
 There are several organizations that now have a product or certifications to evaluate buildings, with occupant health and sustainability at center stage.
 But most, if not all, require a significant monetary and/or time investment.
 These are all great organizations with excellent initiatives, but many facilities managers cannot make these investments.
 However, they are still left with the task of conveying the health, safety, and associated occupant experience of their building(s).
 It is also imperative they also continuously monitor that condition through the use of smart building technologies.